beixin87/PCAFR/README.md

 3. Reduce feature matrix usig PCA.
 4. Find the most similar cluster that the testing image might belong to.
 5. Retrieve top 3 similar images to the testing image from the cluster.

+### Anaconda ####
+1. First Install Anaconda (it contains Python 2.7.10 and all necessary pacakges e.g., scikit-learn, numpy, scipy etc.).
+You may also need to update your PATH to point ~/anaconda/bin
+2. Install package PIL in your Anaconda directory
+3. Update Scikit-learn to 0.17 version
+4. Replace "import imread" with "import scipy.misc as msc"
+5. Replae "imread(image/src)" with "msc.imread(image/src)"